 Today it’s even easier for physical therapy clinics to add remote monitoring options for their patients.
 As of 2022, new remote therapeutic monitoring (RTM) codes enable physical therapists to remotely monitor and collect non-physiological data, such as therapy response and exercise adherence.

 With remote monitoring, PTs can also make sure that patients perform their exercises correctly to reduce the risk of injury.
-Using artificial intelligence, Exer Physio can measure patient performance without any extra equipment.
+Using artificial intelligence, Exer Health can measure patient performance without any extra equipment.
 The software takes range-of-motion measurements and can even count reps and provide in-exercise feedback to help patients improve their form.
 PTs can then review the data to evaluate patient progress, provide recommendations, and update their HEPs.